SeiverB/flocking_movement_game/README.md

 ## LOGIC / DESIGN

-This small game is designed to simulate sheep herding.
+This small game is designed to simulate sheep herding, through implementing "Boids"-style AI agents.
 After leaving the main menu screen by left-clicking within the window, The player character appears as a dog, which can be moved to any point in the play area by placing their mouse cursor at a position.